-Having to change plans at the last minute to accommodate someone else’s poor time management or planning is a source of frustration for anyone.
+Having to change plans at the last minute to accommodate someone else’s poor time management or planning is a source of frustration for anyone but can be mitigated by avoiding conflict through communication .
 Take any business; the staff are heads down, diligently working on their individual and department objectives, both tactical and strategic.
 Without realizing it, individual departments can quickly become business silos.
 Placing a greater emphasis on doing, rather than communicating, can quickly cause conflict between departments when the actions or consequences of one department’s objectives, collide with another.

 Take a seemly simple scenario where there is a mandate from management to upgrade the ERP system before the end of the quarter.
 The time line is agreed, the software update is available but no one from the project office has notified the IT Helpdesk.
 This seemingly last minute request impacts the IT Helpdesk team as the work hasn’t been scheduled.
 Plus, as it is a business critical application it can only be worked on at weekends.
 AND, the technician that looks after the ERP system is on vacation for two weeks!

 Scenarios like the one above, illustrate the operational problems that can arise if business goals or objectives are not communicated across departments.
 Without consultation each department will defend their priorities as being more important and will be reluctant to yield.
 This creates more conflict.

 Planning and communication are key for any project that intersects other business departments and stakeholders.
 When planning infrastructure IT projects it is important that from the initial planning stages to establish clear channels of communication with all stakeholders to explain process and manage expectations.
 Also communicate the why and when for all key deployment decisions that require input or participation from department members.
 Demonstrate to stakeholders how their involvement contributes to the department and to overall business goals.